CryzWiz/ITE1811-HinVenture/Readme.txt

+ITE1811 - Webapplikasjoner 2 Oblig.

-﻿TestUsers: The following users are created for testing.
+TestUsers: The following users are created for testing.
 Userinfo listed under
 			the corresponding role they are created under.
 Admin:
 	Username:admin@test.com